MONROEVILLE MUNICIPAL AUTHORITY

 A. Emergency service may be furnished temporarily at the discretion of the Water Authority in any case not covered under the schedule of rates.
 The Authority shall charge the then prevailing rate in effect at the time of consumption for said emergency water service, based upon actual or estimated flows as determined by the Authority.

 B. Emergency service shall include water furnished through fire hydrants for the extinguishment of fires or other emergency uses.
 The Authority shall charge the then prevailing rate in effect at the time of the consumption based upon actual or estimated flows as determined by the Authority.

 5. SUPPLY OF WATER

 The Authority reserves the right to restrict the supply of water in case of scarcity or whenever the public welfare may require it.

 6. APPLICATION FOR WATER SERVICE

 Service connection will be made and water will be furnished only upon written application as approved by the Authority.
 Application for a new service shall be made by the owner or his properly authorized agent on the forms prepared by the Authority for this purpose.

-The owner/tenant shall then be required to execute the Monroeville Municipal Authority’s Consumer Water Agreement Form, which form shall likewise remain on file with the Monroeville Municipal Authority.
+The owner/tenant shall then be required to execute the Monroeville Water Authority’s Consumer Water Agreement Form, which form shall likewise remain on file with the Monroeville Water Authority.